kylep90/Homework2CSS/Homework 2.md

 * Main - created class <card-text> (line 53) in order to modify the element using the ideal text size, spacing and line height.

+* I added a heigh of 100vh to both the container and card classes in order to make it fit the size of the screen.
+This is something new that I leant.

 * Created images that had links to my social media

 * <Question - Is there an easier way to create these links?>